rupecs/dataaihandbook/source/project_in_cost_perspective.rst

 This suggests that a single default could cost the bank between **AUD 143,750 and AUD 158,750** in combined direct and indirect expenses.

 Extrapolating to the portfolio, a 1 percentage point improvement (i.e., 20 fewer defaults among 2,000 loans) could directly save around **AUD 2.5 million** and potentially more when considering the secondary impacts on operational and capital costs.

-These figures underscore the critical financial and operational consequences of customer defaults and highlight the value of predictive models to proactively reduce default rates and manage risk.

 APRA Obligations for Banks in Building Predictive Models
 ==========================================================